 Use basic code completion Ctrl+Space and tab completion.

 Use Up and Down arrow keys to scroll through the history of commands, and execute the required ones.

 Load source code from the editor into console.

-Use context menu of the upper pane to copy all output to the clipboard, compare with the current contents of the clipboard, or remove all output from the console.
+Use the context menu to copy the contents of the console to the clipboard, compare it with the clipboard, or clear the console.

 Use the toolbar buttons to control your session in the console.

 Configure color scheme of the console to meet your preferences.
 Refer to the section Configure color schemes for consoles for details.

 The console appears as a tool window every time you choose the corresponding command on the Keymap, specify a shortcut for .menu.
 You can assign a shortcut to open Python console: press Ctrl+Alt+S, navigate to